5 data privacy startups cashing in on GDPR

 BigID was founded in 2016, just as Europe was finalizing GDPR.

-The New York-based startup helps enterprises protect customer and employee data, using machine learning to automatically find sensitive data held on their servers and databases, analyze it, de-risk it, and ensure that organizations are complying with data protection regulations.
+The New York-based startup helps enterprises protect customer and employee data, using machine learning to automatically find sensitive data held on internal servers and databases, analyze it, de-risk it, and ensure that organizations are complying with data protection regulations.
 The platform makes it easier for large companies, which may hold petabytes of customer information, to uncover “dark” or uncatalogued data and correlate it to a specific user identity.

 The BigID platform also helps companies track cross-border data flows and can generate customized data access reports.

-BidID raised a $30 million series B round of funding last year and last week news emerged that it has now raised an additional $50 million — though the round isn’t closed yet, so it could end up being more.
+BidID raised a $30 million series B round of funding last year.
+Last week, news emerged that it has now raised an additional $50 million — though the round isn’t closed yet, so the final tally could end up being more.

 The bigger picture

 Meanwhile, all of the major cloud companies have been investing heavily in local infrastructure for a while.
 While this promises lower latency and faster data transfers to attract new customers, another core reason the likes of Amazon, Google, and Microsoft are expanding their datacenter coverage comes down to data sovereignty.
-The basic idea is that digital data should be subject to the laws of the country in which it is located — that’s why Google’s shifting control of European data from the U.S. to Ireland, and it’s why Amazon has opened datacenters in India.
+The basic idea is that digital data should be subject to the laws of the country in which it is located — that’s why Google is shifting control of European data from the U.S. to Ireland, and it’s why Amazon has opened datacenters in India.

 Barely a day goes by without data breaches, regulations, or general privacy issues grabbing the headlines.
 Yesterday alone, the Federal Trade Commission (FTC) announced that Equifax would pay at least $575 million in a settlement for a 2017 data breach, while over in Asia news emerged that China’s Bytedance, which owns the popular short video app TikTok, would open its first Indian datacenters ahead of new data protection legislation.

 The broader data protection market, which covers everything from cybersecurity to disaster recovery and compliance, will reportedly be worth $120 billion by 2023.
-But the recent flurry of investment in the data privacy and compliance realm, specifically, signals the shifting regulatory landscape globally.
+But the recent flurry of investment in the data privacy and compliance realm, specifically, highlights the shifting regulatory landscape globally.
 With that comes big opportunities for companies such as InCountry, OneTrust, TrustArc, Privitar, BigID, and countless others that take a product-based approach to managing data privacy.

 “Privacy has become a defining 21st-century social and corporate issue, but it’s hard to ensure — even for the most sophisticated companies,” said BigID CEO Dimitri Sirota during the startup’s raise last year.
 “Managing privacy to date has been based on policies and processes, not product.”